Back to all projects

 From functional gamification to immersive universe creation

-A journey through meaningful engagement design that increased student engagement by 230% through strategic storytelling and competitive elements.
+A comprehensive journey through meaningful engagement design that **increased student engagement by 230%** through strategic storytelling and competitive elements.
+This case study explores how we transformed a traditional EdTech platform into an immersive gaming universe that students genuinely crave to return to.

 Product StrategyGamificationOctalysis FrameworkMidjourneyUser Research